 PictureThis – Plant Identifier

-This application contains a vast range of plants in its database, including flowers, trees, succulents, cacti, mushrooms, herbs, shrubs, grasses, and many others.
+This application contains many plants in its database, including flowers, trees, succulents, cacti, mushrooms, herbs, shrubs, grasses, and many others.
 Each plant is accompanied by its respective description, and users can also find useful tips on watering and caring for these plants.

 The application is quick and user-friendly, utilizing Artificial Intelligence to recognize plant images.
 It links individuals to plant experts via its platform.